xpitsm/pytorch-image-classifier/README.md

 Each folder should contain images belonging to that class.

 The full training dataset is not included in this repository.
-If sample images are included, they are intended only to demonstrate the expected folder structure and to allow quick inference testing.
+Sample images are included.
+However, they are intended only to demonstrate the expected folder structure and to allow quick inference testing.

 During training, the script splits the provided dataset into training and validation subsets using a 90/10 split.